 Distance education is big!
 And is growing.
 In contrast to a still common notion, online higher learning is not limited to a certain type of student.
-Distance education is used by students of all walks of life in almost every field of study.
-Because of its rapid growth, universities and colleges now focus more upon distance education and placing resources in online education presentation and development.
-This means that distance education students get schooling and training that are tailored for the needs and traits of the online learning environment and community.
+Distance education is used by students from all walks of life in almost every field of study.
+Because of its rapid growth, universities and colleges now focus more on distance education and placing resources in online education presentation and development.
+This means that distance education students get schooling and training that are tailored to the needs and traits of the online learning environment and community.

-- The most recent (2014) data reports that out of 20.2 million total college and univerisity students in America, almost 5.8 million of them, close to 30%, are enrolled in some form of distance education.
+- The most recent National Center for Education Statistics data reports that out of approximately 19.9 million total college and university students in America, almost 6.9 million of them, close to 35%, are enrolled in some form of distance education for 2019.

-- The rapid increase in online learning is confirmed when one considers the fact that in 2003-4 only 16% of undergraduates had any participation in distance education.
+- The rapid increase in online learning is confirmed when one considers the fact that between 2003-2004 only 16% of undergraduates had any participation in distance education.

-- 36% of students in 2011-12 studying through private, for-profit institutions enrolled in distance education.
+- 73% of students in 2018 studying through private, for-profit institutions enrolled in distance education,

-- 33% students at public institutions the same year took online courses.
+- 34.1% of students at public institutions the same year took online courses, and

-- 21% of students at private non-profit school enrolled in distance education.
+- 30.4% of students at private non-profit schools enrolled in distance education.

 Why do Many Choose Online Learning?

 There are many reasons to study online.
-Common reasons are convenience and accessibility, scheduling flexibility and accelerated courses.
+Common reasons are convenience and accessibility, scheduling flexibility, and accelerated courses.
 These allow students to move more quickly through their studies than they could in the more common brick and mortar institutions.
 Distance education gives students the chance to continue in their careers and personal duties while earning their degrees.
-On the other hand, there are other good, though not so clear, and even surprising reasons for learning online.
+On the other hand, there is another good, though not so clear, and even surprising reasons for learning online.

-- From 2012 to 2015 online students under the age of 25 jumped from 13% to 25%, citing the economic pressure of balancing increasing cost with the need for an income while in school.
+- In 2015 online students under the age of 25 jumped to 34%, citing the economic pressure of balancing increasing cost with the need for an income while in school.